-We followed the Quarry Loop Trail along the river, then headed over to Wolf Creek Falls on the High Bluff and Wolf Creek Trails.
-It was all just beautiful in the mature forest with its wide variety of trees and overlooks of the water here and there.
+In both my day trips to Banning, we followed the Quarry Loop Trail along the river, then headed over to Wolf Creek Falls on the High Bluff and Wolf Creek Trails.
+It was all just beautiful in the mature forest with its wide variety of trees and regular overlooks of the water.

 Why Banning is Worth the Trip

 My first foray into the park was in peak fall color season—and wow!!
 A stunning array of yellows and reds.

 For some reason Banning peaks earlier than the rest of middle Minnesota, so it’s nice to get in some early color without having to go too far up north.